M.D., University of Adelaide Medical School, South Australia

-James Cleary’s current positions include: associate professor of medicine, University of Wisconsin School of Medicine and Public Health; physician, Palliative Care Program, UW Health; director, Pain and Policy Studies Group, WHO Collaborating Center for Pain Policy in Palliative Care; and program leader, Non-Communicable Diseases, UW Global Health Institute.
+James Cleary’s current positions include: associate professor of medicine, University of Wisconsin School of Medicine and Public Health; physician, Palliative Care Program, UW Health; director, Pain and Policy Studies Group, WHO Collaborating Center for Pain Policy in Palliative Care; program leader, non-communicable diseases, UW Global Health Institute.

-After graduating from the University of Adelaide Medical School, South Australia, Cleary trained in Internal Medicine and Medical Oncology at the Royal Adelaide Hospital and then doing three years of opioid pharmacology research at the University of Adelaide.
-He moved to the UW-Madison in 1994, where he has developed a Palliative Care Clinic Program, from which he recently stepped aside as medical director.
+After graduating from the University of Adelaide Medical School in South Australia, Cleary trained in internal medicine and medical oncology at the Royal Adelaide Hospital and then completed three years of opioid pharmacology research at the University of Adelaide.
+He moved to UW-Madison in 1994, where he has developed a Palliative Care Clinic Program, from which he recently stepped aside as medical director.

 His current grant funding is from the National Cancer Institute’s Global Health Institute, the Open Society Institute and LIVESTRONG.
-He serves as the University of Wisconsin’s principal investigator for the National Institute of Nursing Research funded grant, Building a Palliative Care Research Network.
+He serves as UW’s principal investigator for the National Institute of Nursing Research funded grant, Building a Palliative Care Research Network.